 And Jesus had not created any type of religious sect: He didn't erect temples or churches and did not put together an organization.
 Therefore his use of the word "faith" had nothing to do with joining any religion or sect.

-So the "faith" that Jesus was speaking of had nothing to do with the "faith" that ecclesiastical Christian institutions put forth.
+So the "faith" that Jesus was speaking of had nothing to do with the "faith" that sectarian institutions put forth.

-The "faith" that Jesus was referring to with Mary was her trust in Jesus' teachings.
-Her confidence that those teachings were true.
+The "faith" that Jesus was referring to with Mary was her confidence that Jesus' teachings were true, and were coming from God.

 Jesus' teachings were his primary mission.
 He traveled from town to town through an inhospitable desert region, sometimes with little water or food, just to preach to the people of these different towns.
 He would stand up on hills, stand in boats and stand in courtyards teaching the people.
 This was his purpose and mission.

-And those who believed those teachings - those who had confidence in or faith in those teachings - were saved by those teachings.
+And those who believed his teachings - those who had confidence in or faith in those teachings - were saved by Jesus' teachings.

 Why?
 Because Jesus' teachings introduced people to the Supreme Being.
-Those who heard Jesus' teachings and trusted in them were saved because they were introduced to God and their relationship with God.
+Those who heard Jesus' teachings and trusted in them were saved because they were introduced to God: They were given the opportunity to revitalize their lost relationship with the Supreme Being.

 And what is that relationship?
-Love and loving service.
+It is based upon love and loving service.
 This is who we are and why we were created by God: To love Him and serve Him.

 This is why Jesus declared that his most important teaching ("first and greatest") was: